 There’s nothing like an interview to soak up critical intel and propel your job search.
 As a professional sales person calling on corporations, I learned early to “steal with my eyes”.
 This information gathering technique helped me land many new customers because I came to solve real problems.
 Nowadays, you can also steal with your eyes online before an interview.
 Be keenly observant to create your best interviews ever.

-5 Ways to Steal with Your Eyes for a Great Interview
+Steal with Your Eyes for a Great Interview

 Look for problems you can solve online before the interview.

 If you want to be a social media community manager, look at the company’s sites, identify issues and use this observation to help you explain what you can do to increase their followers and engagement.
 If you are a SEO guru and you observe that the company website does not perform well in a Google search, consider tactful ways to bring up your ideas.

 Be ready to learn a lot in many corporate lobbies.
 On the coffee tables you will find industry magazines and annual reports.
 Great chance to skim through and catch up on any last info before your interview.
 Scan the walls and find out what the company is sharing publicly.
 What awards did they win?
 What are the executives up to?
 I usually like to chat up the receptionist about whatever is on the wall whether it is corporate focused or artwork.
 Use the chance to learn about the company while you are waiting.

 Your interviewer’s office